shanirivers/100-Days-Of-Code-Challenge/log.md

 ---
 # 100 Days Of Code - Log

+### Day 034: January 2, 2018

+**Today's Progress**: Started coding to add existing reminders to app so that user can manage reminders and calendar items as well.

+**Thoughts**: Sporiadically studied up on how to add reminder and calendar items to app all week, namely EKEventstore.
+Still not sure how I want to do this.

 ### Day 033: December 27, 2017

 **Today's Progress**: Wrote notes on how to create search bar and a custom one, so it makes sense to me.
 Implemented a custom bar successfully to project.